Home Blog 18Birdies vs Golfshot vs TheGrint: Which Wins in 2026?

 Which is better: 18Birdies, Golfshot, or TheGrint?

-It depends on priority.
-18Birdies is the most polished all-round app — best for casual golfers.
-Golfshot is the cleanest GPS and scoring tool — best if you don’t want social features.
-TheGrint is the USGA-compliant handicap tracker — best if you care about official handicap maintenance.
+It depends on what you actually want from a golf app.
+18Birdies is the most polished and the most fun to use day-to-day — best for casual and social golfers.
+Golfshot is the cleanest, most minimal GPS — best if you don’t want a community feed or badges.
+TheGrint is the only one of the three that gives you a USGA-compliant Handicap Index — best if you care about an official, postable handicap.

 Which golf app has the most accurate GPS?

-All three are within 2–3 yards accuracy on mapped courses.
-Golfshot tends to have the most conservative yardage estimates.
-18Birdies has the largest course database.
-TheGrint is solid but slightly behind on course coverage outside the US.
+Honestly, you won’t notice a difference between them on a mapped course.
+All three are within 2–3 yards of accuracy.
+Golfshot tends to play the most conservative yardages.
+18Birdies has the biggest course database, so it’s the safest pick if you travel.
+TheGrint is solid in the US but slightly behind on international course coverage.

 Can I track my handicap with these apps?